TrueFiEng/useDApp/docs/source/core.rst

 compareAddress
 ==============

-Returns 1 if first address is bigger than or equal to second address.
-Otherwise return -1.
+Returns 1 if first address is bigger than second address.
+Returns 0 if both addresses are equal.
+Returns -1 if first address is smaller than second address.
 If any address can't be parsed throws an error.

 **Parameters**